chenhanch/chenhanch.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

+* 2022.09：One paper is accepted by IEEE TCSVT.
 * 2022.06：One paper is accepted by ICIP 2022.
 * 2022.06：Ranked #1 place in DeepFake detection track of DFGC2022.
 * 2022.03：One paper is accepted by ICME 2022.